allvpv/website/content/haotic-journey-through-envvars/index.md

 		const char __user *const __user *, envp)
 ```

-So, for `ls -lah` invocation in the terminal:
+For example, an invocation of `ls -lah` in the terminal produces the following
-- the 1st argument will be `/usr/bin/ls`, the executable path,
+arguments:
-- the 2nd argument will be `['/usr/bin/ls', '-lah']`, the array of command line
+1. `/usr/bin/ls`: the executable path,
-  arguments (the executable is usually the "zero" argument),
+2. `['/usr/bin/ls', '-lah']`: the array of command line arguments – the
-- the 3rd argument will be, for example `['PATH=/bin', 'USER=allvpv']`: the
+   implicit first ("zero") argument is usually the executable name,
-  array of envvars, much longer in real life.
+3. `['PATH=/bin:/usr/bin', 'USER=allvpv']`: the array of envvars (typically

-The default convention is to pass all envvars from the parent process to the
+   much longer).

-child process.
-However, nothing prevents the parent process from passing a
+By default, all envvars are passed from the parent to the child.
+However,
-completely different (or even empty) set of envvars when using the `execve`
+nothing prevents a parent process from passing a completely different or even
-system call!
+empty environment when calling `execve`!
+In practice, most tooling passes the

-By default, however, all tooling passes the environment down: `bash`, as well
+environment down: Bash, Python’s `subprocess.exec`, the C library `execl`, and
-as Python (when you use `subprocess.exec`), or C library `execl` function, etc.
+so on.

-And this is what you expect to happen: the variables are inherited by the child
+This is what you expect – variables are inherited by child processes.
+That’s
-processes.
-That's the point – to keep track of the *environment*.
+the point – to track the environment.

-> Which tools do *not* explicitly pass the environment down?
+> Which tools do *not* pass the parent's environment?
 >
-> For example, the `login` executable, which is used when signing onto a
+> For example, the `login` executable, used when signing into a
-> system, sets up a fresh environment for it's child processes.
+> system, sets up a fresh environment for its children.

-## Where are they going?
+## Where do they go?

-After running the new program, the kernel just dumps the variables to the
+After launching the new program, the kernel dumps the variables on the stack as
-memory on stack.
-It's just a sequence of null-terminated envvar definitions (if
+a sequence of null-terminated strings which contain the envvar definitions.
-you don't have a background in C, think of it as one big immutable `string`):
+Here is a hex view:

     00000000: 484f 4d45 3d2f 0069 6e69 743d 2f73 6269  HOME=/ init=/sbi
     00000010: 6e2f 696e 6974 004e 4554 574f 524b 5f53  n/init NETWORK_S